scrapy/scrapy/docs/topics/settings.rst

 Default: ``''`` (empty string)

-The module to use for pulling settings from, if the group settings is enabled.
+The module to use for pulling settings from, if group settings are enabled.

 .. setting:: ITEM_PIPELINES